TCP-Lab/r4tcpl/README.md

 1. Regardless of your wd, use `devtools::install_github("TCP-Lab/r4tcpl")` to install (or update) the package from GitHub, and load it as usual through `library(r4tcpl)`.

+## How to rename the package

+1. Update the package name field in the `DESCRIPTION` file.
+1. Update all package names in the `README` file.
+1. Update the `.RProj` name.
+1. Update the `.Rbuildignore` file.
+1. Within the folders `.../r4tcpl/R/` and `.../r4tcpl/tests/` look for mentions of the old package name within all .R files and update them.
+1. `git add`, `commit`, and `push` these changes to the old repository.
+1. Delete the local repository folder.
+1. Go to GitHub and use the repository _Settings_ to rename it.
+1. `git clone` locally the renamed repository.
+1. From RStudio, run `devtools::document()` to update documentation (i.e., Rd files).
+1. Run `devtools::check()` to build the renamed package.
+1. If everything went fine, `git add`, `commit`, and `push` some changes to the new repository as a final test.
+1. Finally, remove your old package from R by `remove.packages("oldName")`...
+1. ...and install the new one `devtools::install_github("TCP-Lab/newName")`